-Our investment processing solutions are delivered through two platforms: TRUST 3000 and the SEI Wealth Platform SM (the SEI Wealth Platform or the Platform).
+Our investment processing solutions are delivered through two platforms: TRUST 3000® and the SEI Wealth PlatformSM (the SEI Wealth Platform or the Platform).
 We own, maintain and operate the software applications and information processing facilities for all of our investment processing solutions.
+Clients access our solutions remotely while fully supported by our data center.

-TRUST 3000® is a comprehensive trust and investment accounting system that provides securities processing and investment accounting for all types of domestic and global securities, and support for multiple account types, including personal trust, corporate trust, institutional trust and non-trust investment accounts.
+TRUST 3000 is a comprehensive trust and investment accounting system that provides securities processing and investment accounting for all types of domestic and global securities, and support for multiple account types, including personal trust, corporate trust, institutional trust and non-trust investment accounts.

-The SEI Wealth Platform provides a unified and scalable platform for operating a wealth management business including investment processing and infrastructure services, plus advanced capabilities to support wealth advisory, asset management, and wealth administration functions.
+The SEI Wealth Platform is a next-generation solution that provides a global, unified and scalable platform for operating a wealth management business.
+This comprehensive solution includes investment processing and infrastructure services, and advanced capabilities to support wealth advisory, asset management, and wealth administration functions.
 The Platform provides global wealth management capabilities including a 24/7 operating model, global securities processing, and multi-currency accounting and reporting.
 Built around a client-centric relationship model, the Platform has an open architecture and supports workflow management and straight-through processing.
 We began delivering the SEI Wealth Platform to private banks and independent wealth advisers in the United Kingdom in 2007.
-Since then, we have signed 20 independent wealth advisors and other wealth managers in the United Kingdom and signed 9 banks in the United States.
-We have also converted a small, select group of investment advisors in the United States.
+Since then, we have signed 20 independent wealth advisors and other wealth managers in the United Kingdom and signed 10 banks in the United States.
+We have also converted select groups of existing investment advisor clients in the United States.

 Investment processing revenues are earned as monthly fees for contracted services including software licenses.
 Information processing and investment operations revenues are earned based upon the type and number of investor accounts serviced or as a percentage of the market value of the clients' assets processed.
 These revenues are recognized in Information processing and software servicing fees on the accompanying Consolidated Statements of Operations.

-Professional services revenues are earned from contracted, project-oriented services, including client implementations, and are recognized in Information processing and software servicing fees on the accompanying fees on the accompanying Consolidated Statements of Operations.
-Professional services and are recognized as Transaction-based and trade execution fees on the accompanying Consolidated Statements of Operations.
+Professional services revenues are earned from contracted, project-oriented services, including client implementations, and are recognized in Information processing and software servicing fees on the accompanying Consolidated Statements of Operations.

+Transaction-based revenues are earned from trade execution services and are recognized as Transaction-based and trade execution fees on the accompanying Consolidated Statements of Operations.